Species Introduction

 Q: What tank size is required for Green Tuxedo Swordtails?

 Green Tuxedo Swordtails thrive in a minimum tank size of 75 litres.
-This size ensures adequate swimming space and helps maintain stable water parameters, crucial for their well-being.
-A larger tank is preferable, especially if you plan to keep more than a few individuals or wish to introduce tank mates.
-Ensure the tank is well-filtered and has a secure lid, as these fish are known to jump.
-Additionally, providing hiding spots and open swimming areas will promote natural behaviour and reduce stress among your aquatic companions.
+This size allows for adequate swimming space and helps maintain stable water parameters.
+A larger tank promotes better social interactions and reduces territorial disputes.
+It is essential to ensure the tank is well-planted with open swimming areas, as this mimics their natural habitat and provides hiding spots, which can help reduce stress among your aquatic companions.

 ✓ Expert Tip